Xofredlum/FreDock/README.md

 FreDock was born from a simple idea.

-Many of us copy the same pieces of text dozens of times every day:
+Most of us copy the same information dozens of times every day.

-- email addresses
+- Email addresses
-- passwords
+- Passwords
 - URLs
-- customer information
+- Customer information
-- templates
+- Templates
-- code snippets
+- Code snippets

-FreDock keeps your most frequently used text snippets one click away.
+FreDock keeps everything just one click away.

 No installation.